 Experts recommend that you walk a puppy for five minutes per month of his age until he is fully grown.
 So, for example, 15 minutes at three months old, 25 minutes at five months, and 40 minutes at eight months.
 If necessary, these walks can be split up during the day so that your puppy doesn’t get over-tired.
 How often Should I walk my Puppy?
 Let’s find out!

 Before 12 weeks old

-Have you noticed, if your puppy is still with its mom, how she keeps it from wandering off too far?
+Have you noticed, if your puppy is still with its mum, how she keeps it from wandering off too far?
 This allows pups to explore just enough without getting into too much trouble, and also gives them the opportunity to find their feet.